 Average Household Size is also an important indicator of community composition.
 Larger average household size generally means more children and less single-parent families.
 Nationally, household sizes are shrinking as young singles wait longer to get married and life expectancy increases for the senior population.
 Table 10 compares the change in average household size since 2000 across St. Johns, the comparison communities, and the County.
 Average household size in St. Johns is smaller than the comparison communities, and the County.
-The size of households is slightly declining in Bingham Township.
-However, the average household size is increasing in St. Johns, Dewitt, and Clinton County.
+The size of households is slightly declining in each of the municipalities.

-Table 10: Average Household Size
+Table 12: Average Household Size

 ST. JOHNS CITY OF DEWITT BINGHAM TOWNSHIP CLINTON COUNTY

 2000 2.43 2.89 2.87 2.7

 2010 2.36 2.72 2.75 2.6

 2016 2.43 2.79 2.57 2.64

+2020 2.55 2.75 2.75 2.59

+2022 2.38 2.60 2.71 2.53

 This section analyzes the types of housing present in St. Johns and their proportions, as compared to the proportions in Clinton County at large.
-As Table 11 shows, St. Johns has a higher rate of two-family and multiple family units when compared to Clinton County.
-However, Clinton County has a higher rate of single family detached units when compared to St. Johns.
+As Table 11 shows, St. Johns has a higher rate of single family attached, two-family and multiple family units when compared to Clinton County.
+However, Clinton County has a higher rate of single family detached units as well as mobile home units when compared to St. Johns.